Person Centered Dementia Care

 The Vicarage offers a 1-to-4 staff to resident ratio.

 Johanna M Wigg, PhD provides professional counseling to all families.
-She meets with families and their loved ones regularly.
-She assesses residents regularly to ensure that they continue to receive the personalized dementia care they deserve and need.
+She meets with families and their loved ones regularly and assesses residents.
+This ensures our residents continue to receive the personalized dementia care they deserve and need.